-Johnson & Johnson: has committed US\$2 million to help fund Sight for Kids screenings for 14 million children throughout Asia since 2002.
-Sight for Kids involves eye health awareness, education and children's eye screening.
-The screenings are coordinated by local Lions, Johnson and Johnson staff and local medical personnel.
+Johnson & Johnson Vision Care Companies (Asia Pacific): has provided US\$3.24 million to help fund LCIF and JJVCC "Sight for Kids" program school-based vision screenings for 20 million children in select underserved Asian communities since 2002.
+In 2014, the program was expanded to Kenya and Turkey.
+The Sight for Kids program trains teachers and local Lions to deliver eye health awareness, education and children's eye screening with partnering schools and eye care professionals that help give exams and treatment care, including eyeglasses, for children requiring follow-up.
+The screenings are coordinated by local Lions, school leaders, local medical personnel and Johnson & Johnson VisionCare staff.

-Merck & Co., Inc.: has donated close to 148 million treatments of Mectizan® to prevent river blindness in Latin America and Africa.
+Merck & Co., Inc.: has donated 159 million treatments of the drug Mectizan® to LCIF and Lions to prevent river blindness in Latin America and Africa.